Cape Cod lighthouse and coast

 Should a first Cape Cod trip try to cover the whole region?

 Usually not.
-Cape Cod is better when you choose a lane, outer Cape, lower Cape, or a more harbor-town and beach-town mix, instead of trying to touch every headline name in one pass.
+Cape Cod is better when you choose a choice, outer Cape, lower Cape, or a more harbor-town and beach-town mix, instead of trying to touch every headline name in one pass.

 Is it better to stay in one place or move hotels?

-Most shorter trips are stronger with one base.
+Most shorter trips are stronger with one place to stay.
 Moving hotels can make sense on longer stays, but for a long weekend or a first trip, one well-chosen base usually beats turning the Cape into a luggage shuffle.

 Can Cape Cod work without going all the way to Provincetown?